zenone/twoda/README.md

 So, what exactly is Twoda?

-I wrote a blog post titled, "[The Force Awakens ... on Twitter](http://blog.zenone.org/2015/10/the-force-awakens-on-twitter.html)".
-The post describes how I was used Markov Chains to generate tweets that blended quotes from Yoda with the wisdom of various Zen masters.
+On 2015-10-04 I wrote a blog post titled, "[The Force Awakens ... on Twitter](http://blog.zenone.org/2015/10/the-force-awakens-on-twitter.html)".
+The post describes how I used Markov Chains to generate tweets that blended quotes from Yoda with the wisdom of various Zen masters.
 It all began as a Saturday morning, "Hmmmm...
 I should try this."
 The result; the code in this repository, called Twoda, and the resulting [@YodaUncut](https://twitter.com/yodauncut) parody account.

 Requirements
 ===========